 The film was long considered as a low part in Dreyer’s career, but modern critical reception to the film has become much more favourable with critics praising the film’s disorienting visual effects and atmosphere.

-On October 3, 2017, The Criterion Collection is releasing Vampyr on Blu-ray.
+On October 3, 2017, The Criterion Collection released Vampyr on Blu-ray.

 - High-definition digital transfer of the original German version of the film, from the 1998 restoration by Martin Koerber and the Cineteca di Bologna, with uncompressed monaural soundtrack on the Blu-ray